Have you heard about dusty miller? Getting your hands on this hardy little plant is one of the best things you can do for your garden.

-The most important thing is that your soil is aerated properly, as this plant is more likely to be at risk for root rot in soils which are packed tightly and hold water.
+The most important thing is that your soil is aerated properly, as this plant is more likely to be at risk for root rot in soils that are packed tightly and hold water.

 This plant does best in the sun, but it will still grow in partly shaded areas.
-If grown in the shade, be prepared for a silvery color which is less intense.
-You’ll still get a good contrast, but the leaves will be duller and the plant will be smaller.
+If grown in the shade, be prepared for a silvery color that is less intense.
+You’ll still get good contrast, but the leaves will be duller and the plant will be smaller.

 So, which plants grow well with dusty miller?
-There are several plants which work well with our silvery friend:
+There are several plants that work well with our silvery friend:

 Wave petunias add a bright pop of color to any garden.
-Like dusty miller, they’re easy to grow and maintain.
-They stand out well against the silvery background of the dusty, and will draw all eyes to your garden.
+Like dusty millers, they’re easy to grow and maintain.
+They stand out well against the silvery background of the dusty and will draw all eyes to your garden.

 Any ornamental grass which is grown in hot and dry conditions works well with dusty miller.
 An attractive and muted-color landscape can be created by pairing the two together.